Buddha contemplation: Other related sources

 Yamabe also cites various practice manuals found at Dunhuang, such as the Sūtra on the Major and Minor Bodily Marks (Xianghao jing 相好經), which is based on the Samādhi Sea Sutra.

-Commentaries
+Commentaries and Chinese sources

 Various Chinese and Japanese commentaries and treatises discuss the practice of Buddha contemplation.
-There are numerous commentaries on the Contemplation sutra which expand on the practice.
+One of the earliest sources is a letter by Kumārajīva to Lushan Huiyuan which is found in The great meaning of [the teachings of] the Dharma Master Kumārajīva (鳩摩羅什法師大義; Jiūmólóushí fǎshī dà yì, T.1856).
+In the letter, Huiyuan asks about the nature of the practice of the Pratyutpanna-samādhi-sūtra, and Kumarajiva outlines three types of nianfo samadhi:There are three types of samadhi for seeing the buddhas (jiànfó sānmèi 見佛三昧): First, a bodhisattva might attain the divine eye or the divine ear, fly throughout the ten directions to where the buddhas reside, see them, ask questions about their difficulties, and have their snare of doubts severed.
+Second, even without spiritual powers, they can contemplate (niàn 念) Amitābha and all the buddhas of the present, and with their minds focused on this object, they can attain a vision of the buddhas and ask about their doubts.
+Third, they can study and practice nianfo whether or not they have abandoned their desires.
+Alternatively, they may gaze at a buddha image, or contemplate his earthly buddha-body, or see all of the buddhas of the past, present, and future.
+All three of these are called “nianfo samadhi.”There are numerous commentaries on the Contemplation sutra which expand on the practice.
 These include Shandao's commentary and Jingying Huiyuan's commentary.
 The Tiantai (and the Japanese Tendai) traditions also maintained the practice throughout its history and many of their meditation treatises discuss the practice.
 Siming Zhili's Miaozongchao commentary to the Contemplation Sutra is one influential source on the Tiantai theory of Buddha contemplation.

 In Japanese Buddhism, the work of Genshin (942–1017), especially his Ōjōyōshū (往生要集, Collection of the Essentials for Birth) is a key source for Buddha contemplation instructions.